The regularity with respect to domains of the additive eigenvalues of superquadratic Hamilton--Jacobi equation

 \section{Abstract}

-Let $c(\lambda)$ be the additive eigenvalue with respect to $(1+r(\lambda))\Omega$, we show that $\lambda\mapsto c(\lambda)$ is differentiable except at most a countable set, while one-sided derivatives exist everywhere.
-The convergence of the vanishing discount problem on changing domains is also considered, and furthermore, the limiting solution can be parametrized by a real function.
-Finally, we connect the regularity of this real function to the regularity of $\lambda \mapsto c(\lambda)$.
-Some examples are given where higher regularity is achieved.
+We study the additive eigenvalues on changing domains, along with the associated vanishing discount problems.
+We consider the convergence of the vanishing discount problem on changing domains for a general scaling type $\Omega_\lambda = (1+r(\lambda))\Omega$ with a continuous function $r$ and a positive constant $\lambda$.
+We characterize all solutions to the ergodic problem on $\Omega$ in terms of $r$.
+In addition, we demonstrate that the additive eigenvalue $\lambda\mapsto c_{\Omega_\lambda}$ on a rescaled domain $\Omega_\lambda = (1+\lambda)\Omega$ possesses one-sided derivatives everywhere.
+Additionally, the limiting solution can be parameterized by a real function, and we establish a connection between the regularity of this real function and the regularity of $\lambda \mapsto c_{\Omega_\lambda}$.
+We provide examples where higher regularity is achieved.

 \keywords{first-order Hamilton--Jacobi equations; second-order Hamilton--Jacobi equations; state-constraint problems; optimal control theory; rate of convergence; viscosity solutions; semiconcavity.} \subjclass[2010]{ 35B40, 35D40, 49J20, 49L25, 70H20 }